rAnnuth/ODEpower/ODEpower/README.md

 ## License

 This project is licensed under GNU General Public License v3 (GPLv3).
-See `ODEpower/LICENSE.txt` for details.
+See `LICENSE.txt` for details.

-## TOOD
-- Mention the Matlab Library
-- Make Matlab optional
-- Add AC models
-- Check Docu
-- Use modified config for examples